-- For the purposes of calculating the vote weight, dual and multiple membership shall be included in the total membership figures of each of the trade unions, who are admitted parties to Council, to which they are fully paid-up members in terms of the official membership audit; Provided that dual and multiple membership figures shall not be counted more that once in calculating the vote weight, where the educators are members of trade unions which are acting jointly as a single party. - If a trade union is in dispute regarding the vote weight determined by the General Secretary, such dispute shall be dealt with in terms of the dispute resolution procedures of Council as set out in clause 13; Provided that such dispute shall be registered within 7 working days of the said determination.
-In the event of a dispute being declared, the vote weights of the previous year shall apply until the dispute is resolved.
+- (d) For the purposes of calculating the vote weight, dual and multiple membership shall be included in the total membership figures of each of the trade unions to which they are fully paid-up members in terms of the official membership audit; Provided that dual and multiple membership figures shall not be counted more than once in calculating the vote weight, where the educators are members of trade unions which are acting jointly as a single party. - (e) If a trade union is in dispute regarding the vote weight determined by the General Secretary, such dispute shall be dealt with in terms of the dispute resolution procedures of Council as set out in chapter 4; Provided that such dispute shall be registered within 7 working days of the said determination.
+In the event of a dispute being declared, the vote weights of the previous year shall apply until the dispute is resolved. - (f) Subject to clauses 10(7)(a) to (e) above, the General Secretary must also calculate the vote weights of trade union parties to the respective provincial chambers.
+The provincial chamber vote weight is calculated as the ratio of the trade union's paid-up membership within that province to the total number of paid-up members of all trade unions, which are members to that provincial chamber.

-MEETING PROCEDURE (8)
+(8) MEETING PROCEDURE

-Unless they have been circulated beforehand, the minutes of the meeting held immediately prior to the relevant meeting, shall be read at the meeting and shall be signed by the Chairperson immediately after confirmation thereof.
+- (a) Unless they have been circulated beforehand, the minutes of the meeting held immediately prior to the relevant meeting, shall be read at the meeting and shall be signed by the Chairperson immediately after confirmation thereof. - (b) Unless otherwise agreed, the Chairperson shall require that a proposal dealing with a matter for information, consultation or negotiation, be submitted in writing as a prerequisite to any debate or decision in respect thereof. - (c) The Chairperson shall rule on any procedural matter that is not regulated in this constitution. - (d) A person who is not a representative may be allowed to address the Council at the request of a party and with the concurrence of the Council. - Every meeting of the Council shall be conducted in private unless the Council decides otherwise.

-Unless otherwise agreed, the Chairperson shall require that a proposal dealing with a matter for information, consultation or negotiation, besubmitted in writing as a prerequisite to any debate or decision in respect thereof.
+A im

-- (c) The Chairperson shall rule on any procedural matters which are not regulated in this constitution. - (d) A person who is not a representative may be allowed to address the Council at the request of a party and with the concurrence of the Council. - (e) Every meeting of the Council shall be conducted in private unless the Council decides otherwise. - (f) The General Secretary shall keep minutes of the proceedings at Council meetings in such a manner as decided by the Council and the draft in writing shall be forwarded by the General Secretary to all parties within a period of 20 days after a meeting.
+(f) The General Secretary shall keep minutes of the proceedings at Council meetings in such a manner as decided by the Council and the draft in writing shall be forwarded by the General Secretary to all parties within a period of 20 days after a meeting.